cusyio/Python4DataScience/docs/productive/security.rst

 its own code base or in its dependencies.
 An open vulnerability can be easily exploited and should be closed as soon as possible.

-For such a check, you can use for example `safety
+For such a check, you can use for example `uv-secure
-<https://github.com/pyupio/safety>`_.
+<https://pypi.org/project/uv-secure/>`_.
 Alternatively, you can use `osv
 <https://pypi.org/project/osv/>`_ or `pip-audit
 <https://pypi.org/project/pip-audit/>`_, which uses the `Open Source
 Vulnerability Database <https://osv.dev>`_.